apache/drill/_docs/sql-reference/data-types/020-date-time-and-timestamp.md

 ## INTERVAL

-The INTERVALYEAR and INTERVALDAY internal types represent a period of time.
-The INTERVALYEAR type specifies values from a year to a month.
-The INTERVALDAY type specifies values from a day to seconds.
+The INTERVAL YEAR and INTERVAL DAY internal types represent a period of time.
+The INTERVAL YEAR type specifies values from a year to a month.
+The INTERVAL DAY type specifies values from a day to seconds.

 ### Interval in Data Source

 If your interval data is in the data source, you need to cast the data to an SQL interval type to query the data using Drill.
-For example, to use interval data in a JSON file, cast the JSON data, which is of the VARCHAR type, to INTERVALYEAR and INTERVALDAY using the following ISO 8601 syntax:
+For example, to use interval data in a JSON file, cast the JSON data, which is of the VARCHAR type, to INTERVAL YEAR and INTERVAL DAY using the following ISO 8601 syntax:

     P [qty] Y [qty] M [qty] D T [qty] H [qty] M [qty] S